Let's explore the common hacking methods of the bad guys and introduce some simple and easy steps on how to help prevent character loss and down time.

 You have shared your account password with a friend or a leveling service.
 You never changed your password and now your friend is no longer a friend or the leveling service had other intentions.
 The solution here is - don't share your username/password with anyone.
 Choose a password that can't be easily guessed by your friends and enemies.

-Also, be sure to use a different login/password combination when you subscribe to Blizzard fan sites.
+Be sure to use a different login/password combination when you subscribe to any Blizzard fan sites.
 There are hundreds of fan sites and not all are reputable.
 Even reputable fan sites with username/password databases are a gold mine for successful hackers.

 The Ten Steps - Don't become a statistic